behu-kea/blog/tech/spring-data-jpa.md

 ## Questions

 - I have movies and categories.
 I want a movie to show what categories is connected to the movie.
 But also show what movies are in what categories.
 I dont seem to be able to fix this.
-I have tried `@JsonIgnore` and `@JsonBackReference`
+I have tried `@JsonIgnore` and `@JsonBackReference` Fixer med DTO
 - Hvad hører til hvad.
 Hvor er det man skal lave `mappedBy` og hvor skal man lave `JoinColumn` og `JoinTable`?
 Altså hvor skal data høre join column høre til.
-Det har jo nok noget at gøre medhvor man skal bruge det
+Det har jo nok noget at gøre medhvor man skal bruge det. **Det kommer an på usecasen.
+Det gør typisk ikke den store forskel**
 -